-The CLC Server Command Line Tools is a command-line client for the CLC Server solutions1.1.
-The CLC Server Command Line Tools provide the tools to start analyses and other tasks on CLC Servers, including data import and export, and utility data operations such as moving, renaming, and deleting data on the server.
+The CLC Server Command Line Tools provide a command line client for CLC Server solutions1.1.
+Using this client, tasks can be started on CLC Servers, including bioinformatics analyses, data import and export, and utility data operations such as moving, renaming, and deleting data on the server.

 - For visualization and interpretation of data we recommend using a CLC Workbench.
-If results are generated using the CLC Server Command Line Tools, then these can be viewed using a CLC Workbench that is connected to the same CLC Server the analyses were carried out on.
+If results are generated using the CLC Server Command Line Tools, then these can be viewed using a CLC Workbench connected to the same CLC Server the analyses were carried out on.
 Alternatively, the data can be exported and shared.

 - For explorative work we recommend using a CLC Workbench.
 The effects of parameter changes, for example, are easier to interpret using the graphical interface.
 For many users, selection and management of data is also more intuitive through a graphical interface.
 In addition, the graphical user interface has more constraints to help guide reasonable choices of parameters and combination of parameters; these constraints are not all present in the CLC Server Command Line Tools.

 - For analysis consistency and running analyses in a hands off manner, either client can be used.
 With the CLC Server Command Line Tools, pipelines of tasks to be run on the CLC Server can be scripted.
 Using a CLC Workbench, pipelines of tasks can be specified in a workflow, which can then be run directly on the CLC Server or on the CLC Workbench itself.
 Workflows can also be installed on a CLC Server, and such workflows can be launched using either client type.

 - Automation is supported by the CLC Server Command Line Tools, where standard scheduling tools can be used to schedule the launching of commands or scripts.

 - Like other client software, the CLC Server Command Line Tools would commonly be installed and used on systems other than the one that the CLC Server software is installed on, although there is no restriction requiring this.